gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/Lectures 4-6_neural network.md

   - **Learning rate** is crucial parameter.

 - Activation function (i.e., non-linearity)
+  - Linear
+    - Disadvantages: gradients are constant `c` and independent on the input `X`.
+Multiple stacked layers with linear activation function has the same role as single layer.
+    - Range is (-inf, inf)
   - Sigmoid
     - Disadvantages: [vanishing gradient](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) (saturate regime kill the gradients); non-zero centered outputs ([zig-zagging](https://zhuanlan.zhihu.com/p/25110450) gradient descent); exponential operations is expensive
+    - Range is (0, 1)
   - Tanh
-    - Disadvantages: vanishing gradient (saturate regime kill the gradients); non-zero centered outputs (zig-zagging gradient descent); exponential operations is expensive
+    - Disadvantages: vanishing gradient (saturate regime kill the gradients); non-zero centered outputs (zig-zagging gradient descent); exponential operations is expensive.
+The gradient of **tanh** is stronger than **sigmoid**.
+    - Range is (-1, 1)
   - [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks))
-    - Advantages: fast convergence rate; cheaper operation;
+    - Advantages: fast convergence rate; cheaper operation; **sparsity** property
     - Disadvantages: [**Dying ReLU**](https://datascience.stackexchange.com/questions/5706/what-is-the-dying-relu-problem-in-neural-networks): the neuron state that neuron become inactive for all inputs and **a closed ReLU cannot update its input parameters**.
 In this state, no gradients flow backward through the neuron.
 This problem typically arises when the learning rate is set too high.
 It may be mitigated by using Leaky ReLUs instead.
     - A smooth approximation to ReLU is the **softplus** function `f(x)=ln(1 + e^x)`.
 The derivative of softplus is the **logistic function**.
+    - Range is [0, inf)
   - Noisy ReLU
     - `f(x)=max(0,x+Y)`
   - Leaky ReLU